Aakashaneja/droame-project/readme.md

 `And the  application would be running successfully by now.`

-#### This is Command Line User Input Project and It will create a Image of the Entered Details with QR Code.

 ![](https://github.com/Aakashaneja/organisation-ID-card-maker/blob/main/CLI.png)

-### This is ID Generated :

 <img src ="https://github.com/Aakashaneja/organisation-ID-card-maker/blob/main/Aakash%20Aneja.bmp" width="400px" align="center">

-### This is QR Code Of ID Generated :

 <img src ="https://github.com/Aakashaneja/organisation-ID-card-maker/blob/main/ID1179783.bmp" width="200px" align="center">